abbasudo/laravel-purity/README.md

 Laravel Purity is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic.
 By simply adding `filter()` to your Eloquent query, you can add the ability for frontend users to apply filters.

 Features :
- - verios filter methods
+ - Verios filter methods
- - filter by relation coulmns
+ - Filter by relation coulmns
- - custom filters
+ - Custom filters
- - multi-column sort
+ - Multi-column sort

 Laravel Purity is not only developer-friendly but also front-end developer-friendly.
 Frontend developers can effortlessly use filtering and sorting of the APIs by using the popular [JavaScript qs](https://www.npmjs.com/package/qs) package.